DeneilSantiagoPayumo/Obsidian-Vault/Sociology/Notes/Bibliography Notes/The Division of Labour in Society.md

 Durkheim, compared to Marx and others, was more perturbed of the 'abnormal' conditions of labour: how will a complex and advanced system of division affect cohesion and solidarity of societies.
 How could the autonomy of the individual be reconciled with the necessary regulation and discipline?
 How can social bonds be maintained.

-The twofold distinction between labour was in tune with nineteenth-century thought, [[Spencer]]'s distinction between military and industrial societies, [[Maine]]'s societies based on status as against those based on contract and above all, [[Tonnies]]'s distinction between Gemeinschaft and Gesellschaft.
+The twofold distinction between labour was in tune with nineteenth-century thought, Spencer's distinction between military and industrial societies, Maine's societies based on status as against those based on contract and above all, Tonnies's distinction between Gemeinschaft and Gesellschaft.
 Whereas these two were convinced that human evolution has led to individualism and a decline of societal regulation, Durkheim was convinced without social solidarity individualism would lead to the decay of society.

 Spencer and Maine believed that freely engaged contract between individuals were gradually replacing obsolete solidarities and regulation whereas Durkheim objected that individual contracts could not lay the foundation of a social order and contracts could only be engaged on an already existing moral order.
 Contracts therein presuppose social order but cannot form its foundation - it hasa primacy over individually motivated actions.